StevenC4/transferwise-auto-transfer-webhook/README.md

 The ID of the source TransferWise balance from which money will be automatically transferred whenever it is deposited.

 You can discover this by running `npm run get-borderless-accounts` and looking over the list of balances you get back.

-#### `TRANSFERWISE_SOURCE_BORDERLESS_ACCOUNT_ID`
-The id of the source TransferWise account where the balance from which the money will be transferred resides.
-This is only used in `scripts/testAutomaticTransfer.js` / `npm run test-auto-transfer` and is not required for the service to run.
-When the service is running, it will use information passed in from the webhook event instead.

 #### `TRANFERWISE_API_TOKEN`
 The TransferWise API token you generated from your profile page.